MounikaSappa/Student-Performance-Analysis-/README.md

 # Student-Performance-Analysis-
 This project analyzes student performance data to identify trends and insights based on gender, study time, and parental education.
 It uses Python (Pandas, Matplotlib) to clean and visualize the data.

-# Student Performance Analysis

-This project explores student academic performance using a dataset containing scores and demographic attributes.
-The analysis aims to understand how gender, parental education, and study time affect academic outcomes.

 ## Tools Used
 - Python